imransai/TWISE/README.md

 ```

-  To evaluate the model, just extract the model provided in tar.gz format in the pretrained_models dir and run:
+  To evaluate the model, just extract the model provided in tar.gz format in the pretrained_models dir and in Codes directory, run:

   python evaluate.py --data-folder datapath_dir